Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-L2-j0MZepbI.md

 ### Transcript

-> will the trains ever be paintable uh i hope so i don't know same thing with priority there but um it would be cool
+> will the trains ever be paintable, i hope so i don't know same thing with priority there but, it would be cool